-1. What's the background of Strategy Milling?
-How long has it been around, how does it work with APMR and who is in leadership?
+1. What's Strategy Milling's background?
+How long has it been around?
+How does it work with APMR, and who is in leadership?

-Strategy Milling was the idea of Don Mappin who surmised that if labs were still making gold crowns, the obvious benefits resulting from milling and digitizing would benefit that restoration type and the industry just as it has for so many other materials and processes.
-The figurative groundwork was put in motion in the beginning of 2012; it employs Atlantic as a refiner and testing facility and service; Scott Mappin is VP of Operations at Strategy.
+Strategy Milling was the idea of Don Mappin, who surmised that if labs were still making gold crowns, the apparent benefits of milling and digitizing would benefit that restoration type and the industry just as it has for many other materials and processes.
+The figurative groundwork was put in motion at the beginning of 2012.
+Fast forward to 2024, and Strategy Milling has been the leader in precious and non-precious CAD/CAM dental restorations in North America.
+Scott Mappin is the President at Strategy.

 2. What led APMR to form Strategy Milling?

-Late in 2011, Scott Mappin; Don's youngest brother, resigned a lab position in Pa and found himself unemployed.
+LLate in 2011, Scott Mappin, Don's youngest brother, a veteran of the dental laboratory industry with a broad scope of experience, resigned from a lab and found himself unemployed.
 Don offered a position.
-Scott was in his 33rd year as a technician and unwittingly became an asset to Atlantic, providing that would eventually transform Don's idea into a reality.
-Scott had spent the previous 5 years focusing in different aspects of digital forms of dental technology.
-From being a trainer for 3M's LAVA COS and training over 100 dental offices to use and integrate that intraoral scanner, to being a manager in large milling and outsourcing laboratories such as Issaquah Dental Lab & Albensi Dental Lab.
+Scott was in his 33rd year as a technician and unwittingly became an asset to Atlantic, eventually transforming Don's idea into a reality.
+Scott had spent the previous 5 years focusing on different aspects of digital forms of dental technology.
+From being a trainer for 3M's LAVA COS and training over 100 dental offices to use and integrate that intraoral scanner to managing large milling and outsourcing laboratories such as Issaquah Dental Lab & Albensi Dental Lab.
 These three opportunities provided the foundation of knowledge regarding how to create Strategy Milling.

 3. What were you hearing from the industry that led you to know it was the right time?

-Nothing... realistically there was no one banging down the door for this service.
-We simply looked at it through the lens of a precious metal refiner that built its business refining all sorts of dental scrap and our understanding of the state of the industry:
+Nothing... realistically, there was no one banging down the door for this service.
+We looked at it through the lens of a precious metal refiner that built its business refining all sorts of dental scrap and our understanding of the state of the industry:

 4. How has the technology changed that enables Strategy Milling's gold milling?